pandas-dev/pandas/doc/source/advanced.rst

 CategoricalIndex
 ~~~~~~~~~~~~~~~~

-``CategoricalIndex`` is a type of index that is useful for supporting
+:class:`CategoricalIndex` is a type of index that is useful for supporting
 indexing with duplicates.
-This is a container around a ``Categorical``
+This is a container around a :class:`Categorical`
 and allows efficient indexing and storage of an index with a large number of duplicated elements.

 .. ipython:: python